spiridonov/spiridonov_pro/source/_posts/2015-03-23-too-lazy-to-go-on-concert.markdown

 ## My wish list

 As you may know, I have a [list of bands](/about/bands-list) I've seen live.
 I also have kind of a wish list.
-Some concerts heve been already booked and I hope they will not be cancelled.
+Some concerts have been already booked and I hope they will not be cancelled.
 I will see others as soon as I have a chance.

 * Lamb of God (Moscow, June 2015)
 * Gojira (Moscow, June 2015)